-From the catwalk to the countryside, ranging in price from $10 to over $500, from pants to skirts, to jackets, denim is as versatile as it is hardy.
+From the catwalk to the countryside, ranging in price from $10 to over $500, from pants to skirts to jackets, denim is as versatile as it is hardy and trendy.
 But with over 2 billion pairs of jeans produced worldwide each year, just how sustainable is our beloved blue fabric?
 We’ve traced its journey from the humble cotton seed to your favourite pair of high-waisted shorts to find out.

 A study by Levi Strauss & Co found that producing one pair of Levi jeans requires a staggering 3781 litres of water.
-With 10% of the world’s population currently deprived of access to clean water, these statistics put an alarming perspective on our denim purchases.
+Over 10% of the world’s population is currently deprived of access to clean water, a staggering statistic which puts an alarming perspective on our thirsty denim purchases.
 Unfortunately, it tends to be the driest countries that shoulder the burden of creating the water-intensive goods that we crave.
-Pakistan, for example, has a large cotton industry but is currently in the midst of a severe water crisis.
-Some good news is that big brand Levi’s is leading the way by taking action to reduce their water consumption via their Water<Less™ program.
+Pakistan, for example, has a large cotton industry but has been in the midst of a water crisis for years.

 Water consumption isn’t the only ethical concern with denim.
-While cotton takes up 2.4% agricultural land, it accounts for more than 11% of global pesticide use.
+While cotton only takes up 2.5% of agricultural land, it accounts for 16% of all the insecticides and 6.8% of all herbicides used worldwide.
 Pesticides can be highly toxic and create a hazardous working environment for cotton farmers.
 Between 1 and 3% of agricultural workers worldwide suffer from acute pesticide poisoning with at least 1 million requiring hospitalisation each year.
-Furthermore, pesticides can pollute nearby soil and water systems, threatening food supplies and creating health risks.
+Furthermore, pesticides can pollute nearby soil and water systems, threatening food supplies and creating health risks!

 Denim production can have serious social and environmental consequences.
 However, this is not the way it has to be.
-There are denim brands, both big and small, who are committed to people and planet.
-The best way to reduce the footprint of your denim purchase is to look for jeans made from certified organic cotton.
-Most brands will proudly promote this on their websites and tags.
-You can discover great jeans brands in the Good On You app – simply tap Browse by Category on the homepage and select Jeans.
+There are denim brands, both big and small, who are committed to people and the planet.
+The best way to reduce the footprint of your denim purchase is to look for jeans made from certified organic cotton, or buy secondhand!
+Most brands will proudly promote this on their websites.